 COVID-19 was first identified in late 2019, spread globally and was declared a global pandemic by the World Health Organization in March 2020.
-The rapid spread of the virus has had a material, dramatic, and almost immediate impact on public health and has led governments around the world to implement numerous measures to contain the virus, such as travel bans, mandated shutdowns, border closures and other restrictions on the free movement of people and goods.
-Travel bans, border closures, restrictions or disruption of transportation, port closures, quarantines, shelter in place orders and other restrictions on the free movement of people and goods, and the introduction of social distancing measures in CNH Industrial Capital Canada's office has impacted and may further impact CNH Industrial Capital Canada's future ability to operate as well as the ability of CNH Industrial Capital Canada's suppliers and distributors to operate.
-Any future closing of manufacturing facilities due to government mandates, insufficient staffing, weaker demand, or supply constraints, or similar limitations or restrictions for suppliers, or the impact of the COVID-19 pandemic on CNH Industrial Capital Canada's ability to execute business continuity plans, could have a material adverse effect on the Trust's future performance and results in subsequent periods.
-There is no certainty that measures taken by governmental authorities will be sufficient to mitigate the risks posed by the virus, and CNH Industrial Capital Canada's ability to perform critical functions could be harmed.
+Efforts to combat the virus have been complicated by viral variants and uneven access to, and acceptance and effectiveness of, vaccines globally.
+The global spread of the virus led governments around the world to implement numerous measures to contain the virus, such as travel bans, mandated shutdowns, border closures and other restrictions on the free movement of people and goods.
+These measures have impacted and may further impact CNH Industrial Capital Canada's future ability to operate as well as the ability of its suppliers and distributors to operate.
+Any future closing of manufacturing facilities due to government mandates, insufficient staffing, weaker demand, or supply constraints, or similar limitations or restrictions for suppliers, or the impact of the COVID-19 pandemic on CNH Industrial Capital Canada's ability to execute business continuity plans, could have a material adverse effect on its business, financial condition, results of operations, and/or liquidity.

-Disruption caused by business responses to the COVID-19 pandemic, including remote working arrangements, may create increased vulnerability to cybersecurity or data privacy incidents, including breaches of information technology and systems which could interfere with CNH Industrial Capital Canada's operations, and compromise confidential information.
+Disruption caused by business responses to the COVID-19 pandemic, including remote working arrangements, may create increased vulnerability to cybersecurity or data privacy incidents, including breaches of information technology and systems which could interfere with CNH Industrial Capital Canada's operations, compromise confidential information, negatively impact its corporate reputation and expose it to liability".

-From an economic perspective, the COVID-19 pandemic has significantly increased economic uncertainty and has led to disruption in global markets.
+From an economic perspective, the COVID-19 pandemic has significantly increased economic and demand uncertainty and has led to disruptions in global capital markets.
 The COVID-19 pandemic may materially adversely impact the capacity of obligors to fulfill their obligations in a timely manner, which could negatively impact the Trust's future performance and results.

-The extent to which the COVID-19 pandemic will impact the Trust's future performance and results in subsequent periods will depend on the scale, duration, severity and geographic reach of future developments, which are highly uncertain and cannot be predicted, including notably the possibility of a recurrence or "multiple waves" of COVID-19.
+The extent to which the COVID-19 pandemic will continue to impact the Trust's future performance and results in subsequent periods will depend on the scale, duration, severity and geographic reach of future developments, which are highly uncertain and cannot be predicted, including notably the possibility of "further waves" of COVID-19 infections or the appearance of new variants in the virus.
 There have been instances of re-imposed local lockdowns where infection rates have started to increase again and there is a risk that widespread measures such as strict social distancing and curtailing or ceasing normal business activities may be reintroduced in the future until effective treatments or vaccines have been fully deployed.
-Uncertainties also include: the impact of the pandemic on CNH Industrial Capital Canada's customers and dealers, and delays in their plans to purchase equipment; requests by obligors for, or government mandated, payment deferrals and contract modifications; difficulties in collecting financial receivables resulting in increased allowances for credit losses; a deterioration in the market value of used equipment resulting in further reserve requirements.
-In addition, the ultimate impact of the COVID-19 pandemic will also depend on any new information which may emerge concerning the severity of the COVID-19 pandemic, how quickly normal economic conditions and operations can resume, and any additional actions to contain the spread or mitigate the impact of the virus.
+Continued uncertainties and persistent effects also include: the impact of the pandemic on CNH Industrial Capital Canada's customers and dealers, and delays in their plans to purchase equipment; requests by obligors for, or government mandated, payment deferrals and contract modifications; difficulties in collecting financial receivables resulting in increased allowances for credit losses; a deterioration in the market value of used equipment resulting in further reserve requirements.